-People start to think that, because it looks quirky and old, it’s good photography, which is holding back potential greatness from photographers.
+People start to think that, because it looks quirky and old, it’s good photography.
+This is holding back potential greatness from photographers.

 Why It Sucks

-If you’ve ever tried to take a photo everyday, similar to a 365 project, you’ll understand that it’s a pretty hard thing to keep up and starts to loom over you like a chore.
+If you’ve ever tried to take a photo everyday, similar to a 365 project, you’ll understand that it’s a pretty hard thing to keep up.
+It starts to loom over you like a chore.

-If you take it seriously and have the time to complete them, you will find that your photography improves but, for the majority of people, it’s too much like hard work.
+If you take it seriously and have the time to complete them, you will find that your photography improves.
+For most of us, though, it’s too much like hard work.

-The good thing about the project was that it encouraged me to carry my camera everywhere with me which meant that I had the opportunity to take more good photos.
+The good thing about the project was that it encouraged me to carry my camera everywhere.
+This meant that I had the opportunity to take more good photos.
 Ultimately, I didn’t have time to use it everyday and ended up producing a lot of rubbish too.

-Apps such as Instagram take the idea of a daily photo blog and turn it into an iOS app for your iPhone, iPod Touch and iPad, throwing in a bunch of filters for good measure.
+Apps such as Instagram take the idea of a daily photo blog and turn it into an iOS app for your iPhone, iPod Touch and iPad.
+And they throw in a bunch of filters for good measure.

 The pressure of trying to get a good photo by the end of the day invariably leads to poor content and composition of everyday life enhanced by obvious digital filters.

 These photos are then shared through various sites e.g. Facebook, where the photographer receives praise for their work.

 Now, I have no problem with this as it is.
 What’s not good is when people start to see this as photography.
 They’ll never learn how to really improve on the art form which they may otherwise have been interested in.